UC-MACSS/persp-model_W17/students/kim_soowan/ps7/ps7-resample-nonlinear.md

 </tbody>
 </table>

-The factor of a university being private is highly statistically significant, and has a large estimated effect as well.
-A private university is expected to have out-of-state tuition rates around $5000 higher than a public university.
+The estimated effect of a university being private is large and highly statistically significant.
+A private university is expected to have an out-of-state tuition rate around $5000 higher than that of a public university.

 ``` r
 private_mod_pred <- college %>%